Grime music: Development

 Dizzee Rascal, Wiley, Kano and Lethal Bizzle were among the first to bring the genre to mainstream media attention in 2003–2004, with their albums Boy in da Corner, Treddin' on Thin Ice, Home Sweet Home and Against All Oddz respectively.
 Dizzee Rascal garnered widespread critical acclaim and commercial success with Boy in da Corner winning the 2003 Mercury Music Prize.
 From 2001 to 2006 The RWD magazine forum was cited as a key development in the genre's culture.
 Moderators included Logan Sama, and artists such as Wiley, Skepta and Jme would often come on the forum to engage with the community.
 This was the birthplace of Wiley's famous rants, where he would often target forum users and resort to either trolling or humorous insults.

 The genre was predominantly non-visual in its early stages, meaning you would primarily only hear artists on pirate radio or through their music as opposed to actually seeing what they looked like.
 This changed with the rise of various DVD series' such as Lord of the Mics, Lord of the Decks, Risky Roadz, Run the Roads and Practise Hours, filmed by amateur videographers such as Roony 'Rsky' Keefe and Troy 'A Plus' Miller.
 The DVDs often featured artists giving interviews and performing freestyles.
+These videos often featured record store Rhythm Division on Roman Road in East London, which served as a key community hub for both developing and established Grime MCs during this time.
+The store was frequented by artists like Wiley, Skepta and Dizzee Rascal before its eventual closure in 2010.
 Jammer created Lords of the Mics in 2004.
-The DVD primarily showcased underground artists clashing (or 'battle rapping') each other.
+The DVD primarily showcased underground artists clashing (or "battle rapping") each other.
 Lord of the Mics was originally sold by Jammer, Jammer secured an exclusive deal with ukrecordshop.com which helped catapult sales worldwide.
 The DVD eventually helped smaller grime artists find a platform through selling the DVDs to independent record stores throughout the UK and eventually helping grime form an internet following from uploads to YouTube.
 This series built a unique platform for artists, because the majority of prior exposure for these artists was through pirate radio.
 This video series allowed artists to be more visible, and spread their sound.